activequant/fpga_project_template/README.md

 Put all source files into the ./src folder.
 The compile script will create a target folder so that it won't clutter your work directory.
 The compile script will also flash your FPGA, uncomment the last line if you don't want this behaviour.
+The scripts expect the top level to be called "main"

 In order to use a different Xilinx FPGA board, set the appropriate profile in compile.sh, the rest should work ...